 Each one of the 48 countries and territories that are members of CARIBE EWS decide on the level of participation and coordinate the corresponding activities within their jurisdiction.
 All officially designated CARIBE EWS National Tsunami Warning Focal Points and Warning Centers will receive products from the PTWC.

-The exercise guidelines, other related materials and links for registration and evaluation are available at caribewave.info.
+The exercise guidelines, other related materials and links for registration and evaluation are available from the ITIC CARIBE WAVE 2024 webpage.

 Click “register” at the top left of this page or head directly to the registration page.